letssudormrf/ssr-mudb-docker/README.md

 Quick Start
 -----------

-This image uses Shadowsocksr mudb.json to run the multi-user containers.
+This image uses Shadowsocksr multi-user feature to run the multi-user on one port containers

     docker run -d -p 443:443/tcp -p 443:443/udp --name ssr-mudb-docker letssudormrf/ssr-mudb-docker

+Also it can specify the vaule of "-p PORT -k PASSWORD -m METHOD -O PROTOCOL -o OBFS" to run the container

+    docker run -d -p 465:465/tcp -p 465:465/udp --name ssr-mudb-docker letssudormrf/ssr-mudb-docker -p 465 -k password -m aes-128-ctr -O auth_aes128_sha1 -o http_post

-important:The multi-user's port must greater than 65535
+**important:** For using the feature of multi-user on one port, please set up the multi-user's port greater than 65535

 To add multi-user imformation